azavea/terraform-aws-ecs-cluster/README.md

 - `cluster_name` - Name of the ECS Cluster, it is optional
 - `autoscaling_group_name` - Name of the ASG name for ECS Cluster, it is optional
-- `sg_name` - Name of the Security Group name for ECS Cluster, it is optional
+- `security_group_name` - Name of the Security Group name for ECS Cluster, it is optional
 - `iam_role_name` - Name of iam role for ECS Cluster, it is optional
 - `vpc_id` - ID of VPC meant to house cluster
 - `lookup_latest_ami` - lookup the latest Amazon-owned ECS AMI.
 If this variable is `true`, the latest ECS AMI will be used, even if `ami_id` is provided (default: `false`).